neilramaswamy/structured-streaming/docs/guides/stream_options/state_stores.md

 # State stores

-In Structured Streaming, [stateful operators]() need to buffer records and their intermediate state to compute their results.
+In Structured Streaming, [stateful operators]() use multiple records to produce a single result, and to do that, they need to store state between reading individual records.
 For example, records for the same aggregate window might arrive across several micro-batches.
-Stateful operators in Structured Streaming use a state store to keep track of information from preview records to aggregate values across micro-batches.
+Stateful operators in Structured Streaming use a state store to keep track of information from previous records to aggregate values across micro-batches.
 State stores are key-value stores that stateful operators use to store their intermediary state.
 Users can configure these state stores perform optimally for the given streaming workload.

 ## What capabilities do state stores provide?